Tehes/startingTemplate/README.md

 _Browser support note:_ SVG favicons work in all major browsers today.
 Safari will add support starting with iOS 26/macOS Safari (planned for autumn 2025).
 Keep the PNG fallback until then.

+### .nojekyll

+If you plan to deploy this project on GitHub Pages, the `.nojekyll` file is essential.
+It prevents GitHub Pages from ignoring files and folders that start with an underscore (`_`), and ensures your manually configured service worker and custom directory structure are served as-is—without interference from GitHub's Jekyll processing pipeline.

+You don't need to modify this file—its mere presence is enough.

 ### Deno.json

 A strict `.deno.json` keeps formatting and linting consistent across the codebase: